firebase/firebase-admin-node/docgen/markdown/firebase-admin.auth.baseauth.md

 ## BaseAuth.verifyIdToken()

 Verifies a Firebase ID token (JWT).
 If the token is valid, the promise is fulfilled with the token's decoded claims; otherwise, the promise is rejected.

-An optional flag can be passed to additionally check whether the ID token was revoked.
+If `checkRevoked` is set to true, first verifies whether the corresponding user is disabled.
+If yes, an `auth/user-disabled` error is thrown.
+If no, verifies if the session corresponding to the ID token was revoked.
+If the corresponding user's session was invalidated, an `auth/id-token-revoked` error is thrown.
+If not specified the check is not applied.

 See [Verify ID Tokens](https://firebase.google.com/docs/auth/admin/verify-id-tokens) for code samples and detailed documentation.